Myndex/Myndex/README.md

 - [_(Legacy)_ Color Gradients, Part II](https://www.myndex.com/WEB/GradientsPartTwo) More experiments and more color spaces.
 - [_(Legacy)_ PDF on Accessible Fonts](https://www.myndex.com/PUB/PDF/AccessibleFontsD.pdf) A PDF that discusses key factors in fonts for readability.

-### _Society & Technology_

-- [_Funny you mention Kodak and Xerox_](https://axiomviews.com/funny-you-mention-kodak-and-xerox-f1be9b404f43) In this response to
-James Biber’s _“Theranos, Polaroid and the legacy of dropouts”_, I touch on the law of unintended consequences as has repeatedly manifested in the development of modern technology.
-- [The Laws of Technodynamics](https://tangledweb.xyz/the-laws-of-technodynamics-20a6b8cdbc17) An Illustrated Restatement of Thermodynamics in the Context of Applied Problem Solving Through Technology.
-- [Climate Deniers Left & Right](https://angryandrew.com/climate-idiots-left-right-c0adfcd51658) There are two kinds of climate deniers.
-Those that deny there is a problem, and those that deny the best way to fix it.
-- [The Unbearable Cruelty of a Finite Existence](https://ceruleansphere.com/the-unbearable-cruelty-of-a-finite-existence-80ed91dfdddd) At first glance, the concept of soul appears rooted in spirituality and religion.
-In reality the concept of soul is a manifestation of our ego.
-This very brief yet nihilistic essay leads to a concept on **_how to create a sentient AI_**.
-- [Ending Polarized Politics](https://americanunitedparty.net/ending-polarized-politics-cfc7622aacf2) Can a 200+ year old piece of math, and modern technology, fix this systemic problem in the US political system?
-- [Election Fraud & Other Illusions](https://axiomviews.com/election-fraud-other-illusions-a5bba26b897) How conspiracy theory websites gave rise to a widely spread disinformation campaign apparently aimed at voter suppression.
-And it was (and continues) to be a shocking example of using math and statistics to lie, by "baffling" with bull.
-- [Modern Password Theory in a Nutshell ](https://tangledweb.xyz/modern-password-theory-in-a-nutshell-da87db012c08) Would it surprise you to know that fistsmash passwords aren't really more secure than one you can actually remember?
-You could say this is 0u+_W!+h_+h3_01d-InWithTheNew! — In other words, "Out With The Old - In With The New."
-It's a realistic discussion on password security, with a useful approach to reducing "crackability". _HINT: we've all been doing it wrong, LOL._ Article at _TangledWeb.xyz_
-- [Improving SEO with Redirects](https://www.myndex.com/WEB/RedirectsForSEO) Your server's case sensitivity and URL redirect strategies can affect your search ranking!

 <!--

 - [](https://)